milesmcc/personal/content/posts/stanford-is-a-platform.md

 Preprofessional clubs like BASES, one of Stanford’s larger “business” clubs, are also high-gravity.
 New students arrive on campus and hear that all their classmates are applying to join BASES’ “frosh battalion” (this is real), and so they figure they might as well join too.

 There’s nothing wrong with joining BASES.
 But if you join, do so with some kind of intrinsic intention.
 That reason might be “it seems like a great way to meet people” or “I’m interested in business.”
 That reason is *not* “everyone else seems to be doing it” or “I think it’ll give me social status.”
-The important thing is intention.

 Do things that make you happy and push you forward, whatever your definition of forward might be.
 That could mean hard math problems, rowing, spending quality time with friends, leading a club like BASES, or anything else.